simonaus/edume/README.md

 - Words are generated only upon submission of the string.
 Generating words live as each new digit is added would have demanded a high number of API calls
 - Generated words are not saved between submissions, each new submission will generate a new list of words independent of previous searches
 - Generated words are not filtered to only include real words in English
+- Currently there is no loading state while data is being fetched from the API

 ## Technologies